-You can download the Proof of Delivery Agreement here and the Transport Broker Agreement here.
+You can download the Proof of Delivery Agreement here, Certificate of Election here, and the Transport Broker Agreement here.
 For a copy of WM Martin's authority, click here.
-If you wish to complete an offline copy of the Carrier Package, you can download it here and send it to email@example.com.
+If you wish to complete an offline copy of the Carrier Package, you can download it here and send it to firstname.lastname@example.org.

 Proof of delivery AGREEMENT

 WM Martin Co, Inc. requires a signed and clear copy of the Bill of Lading for payment to be issued to the carrier.

 Invoices and Bill of Ladings can be emailed as long as the Bill of Lading is legible and has proper signatures and proof of delivery (including but not limited to: key rec #’s, stamps, and stickers).

 If at the time of delivery your driver does not receive the proper delivery documentation, it is the Carrier’s responsibility to contact the store and request that they provide signature, store stamps, key rec stickers, and delivery sticker.

 If we do not receive the correct paper work at the time we are invoiced, payment to you will delayed.

 The payment date will be set 25 days from the date we receive the correct paperwork (unless arranged otherwise), because we cannot process or pay your invoices without proper proof of delivery.